 Where does the tour start and finish?

 The tour starts from outside the Writers’ Museum in Lady Stair’s Close, just off the Lawnmarket, near the top of the Royal Mile.
 It’s approximately 90 minutes’ duration, covering a circular route of around 1 mile over mostly flat terrain.
-If approaching from Princes Street, walk up the Mound, follow the tour direction signs just after the Wash Bar on your right and climb the steps beside the signs.
+If approaching from Princes Street, walk up the Mound.
+After the Wash Bar on your right climb the steps up to the Writers' Museum.
 If approaching from the Royal Mile, find Deacon Brodie’s Tavern (435 Lawnmarket).
 As you face the tavern on the Mile you will see the tunnelled entrance of Wardrop’s Close to the left of the tavern.
 This Close will lead you down to the tour departure point.

 The tour finishes across from the National Museum of Scotland, on Forrest Road, just a few minutes’ walk from the Royal Mile.